ZeynepBaykan/ZeynepBaykan/README.md

-- 🔭 I’m currently working on Data Science
+- 🔭 I’m currently working on Cybersecurity,Linux and Cyberark
-- 🌱 I’m currently learning Deep Learning and Machine Learning
+- 🌱 I’m currently learning UTM devices and Cyberark

-- 💬 Ask me about Python,SQL and Machine Learning
+- 💬 Ask me about Network,System and Cybersecurity
 - 📫 How to reach me: https://www.linkedin.com/in/zeynep-baykan-4b2346158/